varnish/varnish-wiki/source/content/tutorials/drupal/index.rst

 Integration
 -----------

+Once you have your varnish installed and configured, you will want to integrate it with your Drupal 8 installation.

 For Drupal's Performance settings go to `/admin/config/development/performance`.

 In Drupal 8, anonymous page caching is enabled by default.

-To disable caching, set the "Page cache maximum age" to no caching (see Page Cache Maximum Age below).
+To disable caching, set the "Page cache maximum age" to no caching.

+See :ref:`How to place Drupal 8 behind Varnish <drupal_integration>`

 Drupal 8 removed the "Cache Blocks" and "Minimum Cache Lifetime" settings.